 - Making money had been too easy for too long and complacency had crept into the supplier’s culture.

-- The tight labour market had resulted in a lack of good people working for them, effecting their ability to deliver a good service.
+- The tight labour market had resulted in a lack of good people working for them, affecting their ability to deliver a good service.

 - Their internal systems were letting them down and complaints were being ignored.

 Now a supplier might only be having one of these problems or they may be experiencing all of them, but ultimately, the reason why they are having them at all comes down to people.
 Those people may be the managers of the company who are performing poorly when it comes to planning, management and communication, or it might be the general staff who are not skilled enough or are unhappy in their work and are disengaged and ‘slacking off’.

 Like all businesses, if you do not have grade A players in the right position or have staff who do not fit in with the company culture and work ethic, the company will struggle to thrive.
 It is clear that bad suppliers hurt business growth, especially when your company is dependent upon providing a good service/product to other businesses.

 Poor customer service from suppliers can have a negative effect on your business growth and revenue due to:

 - You and your staff being pulled away from tasks to deal with supplier issues.